Celytic/Wine-Game-Compatibilities/Game-list.md

 This was a game I played with my friend Devin (Clickyzz), who passed away in a car accident in May of 2021.
 I miss you, buddy.

 # Path of Exile
+System: Yatagarasu

 Runs right out of the box on latest Proton version; nothing else to be said.
 Vulkan is probably ideal since you'll be translating DX to Vulkan under DX11.

 # Cyberpunk 2077
+System: Yatagarasu

 Game seems to run fine; seems to be some graphical glitches that I'm currently chocking up to the game being on an HDD instead of an SSD; will move the game over to my SSD to test later.
 Tested using Proton-GE 6.14

 # Puyo Puyo Tetris 2
+System: Yatagarasu

 Game runs fine; although I had some issues with text on my first launch.
 A reboot fixed the issue.
 Latest Proton.

 # uno!
+System: Yatagarasu

 Single player works if you can get UPlay running; multiplayer will crash your game and freeze the games of other people in the lobby.
+I've also read that multiplayer works if you play only with other Proton/Wine users.

 # Call of Duty: Infinite Warfare
+System: Yatagarasu

 I used Glorious Eggroll's Proton 6.
 Cancel shader caching; you'll be there all fucking night, and it won't do much from my testing.
 Only have tested Zombies in Spaceland, but it ran fine after the map was loaded in for a minute or so.
 Still more to test.

 # Among Us
+System: N/A

 This runs fine.
 No tweaks needed.

 # Call of Duty 4: Modern Warfare
+System: Yatagarasu

 Game works fine, however CoD4x servers will error out saying that you need to sign in to Steam, so avoid using this if you can, and manually download the CoD4 1.7 exe file online.

 # Call of Duty: World at War
+System: Yatagarasu

 Still needs to be tested with Plutonium; supposedly this fixes issues with this game and Black Ops 2.

 # Battlefield 4
+System: Yatagarasu, Shimarin

 Game works fine using the installer under Lutris for Origin and DXVK setup (using default Lutris-6.1 prefix).
 You will need to run the following commands to get ping working in game, otherwise you will get kicked from any server with Punkbuster:

     sudo setcap cap_net_raw=epi /path/to/lutris/wine-preloader